Teaching Reading Comprehension to Kids

 Incorporate reading as a tool in daily activities:

 Involving product names, instructions, labels, and signs as a habit of understanding any item.
 Reading out news information such as weather forecast, the day’s significance, or maybe writing one good thought in the morning can be great starters.
 Another useful consideration is the written time-table for the day.
-The more creativity is put in the making of it, the closer the attention they are going to pay to it.

 Beginning with Sentence Level Comprehension: